vagnerzampieri/risk-test/README.md

   1. Explain the money flow and the information flow in the acquirer market and the role of the main players.

-    The money flow in the acquirer market refers to the movement of funds between the entities engaged in acquisitions.
-It involves the transfer of capital from the acquirer, the entity making the acquisition, to the target company, the entity being acquired.
-The acquirer typically pays a certain amount of money to the shareholders of the target company in exchange for acquiring a controlling stake or ownership of the target company.
+    The acquirer market is a financial market where companies can acquire other companies.
+The money flow in the acquirer market is from the acquirer to the target company.
+The acquirer typically pays the target company in cash, stock, or a combination of both.
+The information flow in the acquirer market is from the target company to the acquirer.
+The target company provides the acquirer with information about its financial performance, assets, liabilities, and other relevant information.

-    The information flow in the acquirer market involves the exchange of relevant data, market insights, and due diligence findings between the acquirer, target company, and other parties involved in the acquisition process.
-Accurate and timely information is crucial for making informed decisions and ensuring a successful acquisition.

   2. Explain the difference between acquirer, sub-acquirer and payment gateway and how the flow explained in question 1 changes for these players.